FDio/csit/docs/report/introduction/methodology_k8s_container_memif.rst

 K8s Container Memif
 -------------------

-|csit-release| includes tests of VPP topologies running in K8s
-orchestrated Pods/Containers and connected over memif virtual interfaces.
+CSIT includes tests of VPP topologies running in K8s orchestrated Pods/Containers and connected over memif virtual interfaces.
 In order to provide simple topology coding flexibility and extensibility container orchestration is done with `Kubernetes